Name Above All Names: Son of Man

 MUST LUNCH PREPARATION -THURSDAY, JUNE 26 10:00 AM

 We prepared 100 lunch bags which each contained 25 items-- breakfast, lunch, snacks, and drinks.
-These will be distributed to school age children who might not have breakfast or lunch while school is out.
-Many hands make the work go much faster.
+These were distributed to school age children who might not have breakfast or lunch while school is out.
 Thanks to the many volunteers who joined us.
-If you'd like to donate toward supplies for MUST lunches, please mark your gift accordingly and it will be reflected on your tithing statement.

 Volunteers preparing lunches in the kitchen.